Books Like Fourth Wing — 7 Must-Read Picks

 Sarah J. Maas • 2012

 Another Sarah J. Maas series, but this one starts with a female assassin forced into a competition to become the king's champion.
 The series grows progressively darker and more complex — and if you're a Fourth Wing fan, you'll tear through all six books.
+Specifically: the multiple competing love interests and the contest structure in book one give it the same high-pressure institutional setting that made Basgiath so compelling.
+The later books transform into something much larger in scope.

 The Bridge Kingdom book cover